multinet-app/multinet-server/devops/README.md

 - installs ArangoDB
 - sets a password on the root account
 - copies an SSL certificate to the server
-- configures it to listen on all interfaces using ssl
+- configures it to listen on all interfaces using SSL
 - starts the service

 To set the root account password, you can either supply it on the command line